 He is probably best known for still holding the Major League record for most times hit by a pitch in a single season (51 times) and most times hit by a pitch over the course of his career (287 times).
 One time Jennings was hit in the head and remained unconscious for three days!

-While he was a long-time manager, he was inducted into the Hall of Fame primarily for his accomplishments as a player in 1945.
+While he was a long-time manager, he was inducted into the Hall of Fame in 1945 primarily for his accomplishments as a player.

 Jennings died in Scranton on February 1, 1928.
 He is buried in St. Catherine’s Cemetery in Moscow, Pennsylvania.
 His grave can be found at the following coordinates: 41.331694, -75.516389.